-25 Things to Do in & Around the Tateyama-Kurobe Alpine Route
+25 Things To Do Around The Tateyama-Kurobe Alpine Route & Where To Stay

 Let’s start with the obvious!
 Heralded as one of Japan’s best experiences, traversing the Tateyama-Kurobe Alpine Route takes approximately 6 hours without allowing for time to stop and enjoy all of its stunning sights.
 In reality, undertaking a visit to the Alpine Route is therefore a full-day activity.